MartinTschendel/BikeSharing/README.md

 2019-04-29: Cleaned up some of the data quality issues (datetime, renamed columns, ...)

 2019-04-29: Continued the cleaning up data quality issues and realized, that processing of some cells leads to MemoryErrors

+2019-05-05-04: Due to MemoryError, I just explore NY-dataset from May 2018.
+All other above mentioned steps remain